 In 2017, Ally Financial purchased the refinancing company Clearlane, "an online marketplace called Clearlane, that connects consumers with leading auto finance providers to finance or refinance their vehicles with ease."
 Partnering with Ally Financial, Clearlane should be able to offer a variety of loan terms and rates for a wide Fico credit spectrum.
 Clearlane works exclusively with Ally Financial's loan products and therefore can't compete with the low Credit Union rates for borrowers with exceptional credit.

-Gravity Lending is yet another call-center based auto refinance company from Austin, Texas.
+Gravity Lending is yet another call-center based auto refinance broker from Austin, Texas.
 Gravity Lending advertises to be a fintech company with over 50 years of financial services experience, which seems confusing given that the Internet is barely 25 years old.
 Similar to the other auto loan companies, Gravity Lending connects car owners with lenders that offer the best rates, terms, and conditions.

 OpenRoad Lending was started in 2009 and offers refinancing, vehicle service contracts and GAP insurance.
 Based on customer experiences, OpenRoad Lending serves a wide range of Fico scores.
 The process is primarily phone and email based.